 Guy’s and St Thomas’ Private Healthcare (as part of Guy’s and St Thomas’ NHS Foundation Trust) is committed to protecting your personal information.
 We take great care to protect and respect the rights of individuals in relation to their personal data.
 This privacy notice explains how and why we use your personal data to ensure you remain informed and in control of your personal information.

-The General Data Protection Regulation (GDPR), which was implemented in May 2018, replaces the current data privacy law.
-The GDPR provides new guidance and transparency on the processing of personal data and gives more rights to individuals and more obligations to organisations holding personal data.
+The General Data Protection Regulation (GDPR), which was implemented in May 2018, provides new guidance and transparency on the processing of personal data and gives more rights to individuals and more obligations to organisations holding personal data.

 This privacy notice explains specifically what information we collect and how your personal data will be used.
 The new regulation requires us to gain your consent to allow us to contact you.
 This means you have a choice as to whether you wish to receive messages from us.
 You also have the right to withdraw your personal information at any point.
 However, there may be circumstances when this is not possible as we may need to comply with our legal obligations.